JieHou-SLU/RNASS/README.md

 # RNASS

+Paper: Exploring the Efficiency of Deep Graph Neural Networks for RNA Secondary Structure Prediction

 Note: This work has been accepted as a regular paper for oral presentation at the International Conference on Intelligent Biology and Medicine (ICIBM 2024).
 We are revising the paper and codes based on reviewers' comments for journal submission.

 ### Create Environment with Conda <a name="Setup_Environment"></a>